HandsOnDataViz/book/docs/HandsOnDataViz.md

 **To Do**

--Insert internal references to prior steps in this book.
-See the Edit and Host Code Templates section in this book. - Requires a free GitHub account to host your own version on the web.
+-   Insert internal references to prior steps in this book.
+See the Edit and Host Code Templates section in this book.
+-   Requires a free GitHub account to host your own version on the web.

 #### Create Your Own: Fork a copy of the code template on GitHub